This Thursday, I wanted to browse Evsseny’s article about setting up a

 If I use single quotes to surround the destination (e.g.

-), the syntax highlighting for $newf
+'~/.../$newf'), the syntax highlighting for $newf will be gone

 in Vim.
-Therefore, I used double quotes ""
+Therefore, I used double quotes "" instead, but I then

-received errors similar to the one below from cp
+received errors similar to the one below from cp.

 cp: cannot create regular file `/home/octopress/source/images/posts/UseGooCache/